List of Protocols

 Initial Protocol Submission

-- HIPAA Authorization Form for patient to sign and HIPAA Authorization Cover Form (2 copies each)
+- HIPAA Form for patient to sign (2 copies each)

-Non-Administrative Changes: must be reviewed at the monthly PRC full committee meeting.
+Scientific (Non-Administrative) Changes: must be reviewed at the monthly PRMC full committee meeting.

 - Clean consent and/or protocol (1 copy)